bottkars/Azurestack-Kickstart/README.md

 # Azurestack-Kickstart

-Azurestack Kickstart is an automation to AzureStack ASDK ( and Integrated Systems ) It is an automated Process to do initial Configurations, Management Tasks and deployments.
+Azurestack Kickstart is an automation to AzureStack ASDK ( and Integrated Systems )
+It is an automated Process to do initial Configurations, Management Tasks and deployments.
 The Idea is to have base components/logins stored in a json template and credentials stored in session variables.
-# The Current Version assumes AzureStack >= 1804 and will deploy AzureRM  1.2.11 and AzureStack Tools 1.3.0
+# The Current Version assumes AzureStack ≥ 1807 and will deploy AzureRM Profile 2018-03-01-hybrid and AzureStack Tools 1.5.0
+Azurestack-Kickstart is tested against 1809 successfully
+However, the behavior is set in your admin profile ( see below )
 The Consistent Approach allws you to "Bootstrap" your Shell session with the 99_bootstrap script(s) The Bootstrap Scripts wll read the user / admin json files having envronment data stored from the Homedirectory
 ## ALL SCRIPTS IN THE REPO NOT MENTIONED HERE ARE STILL IN TRANSITIONING FROM MY OLD TOOLS AND NOT TESTED